 To transform your weeknight cooking, turn on your Instant Pot or another electric pressure cooker.
 These sweet-and-spicy glazed ribs are tender and intensely flavored — and pretty much impossible to stop eating.
-I’ve also created a Caribbean inspired Jamaican Barbecue Sauce to absolutely douse the ribs when they come out of the Instant Pot.
+I’ve also created the Caribbean inspired Jamaican Barbecue Sauce to absolutely douse the ribs when they come out of the Instant Pot (affiliate link).
 The results were mouth-wateringly delicious.
 Sweet, spicy, and lip-smacking good.

-I plave my ribs up on a collapsable stainless steel steamer basket to keep them up out of the cooking liquid.
+I place my ribs up on a collapsible steamer basket (affiliate link) to keep them up out of the cooking liquid.

 If I have more ribs, I stand them behind the first row in a concentric circle, meat facing towards the center.
 Cover and cook on high pressure for 30 minutes.
 Allow for a natural pressure release.
 Doing a quick (manual) release of pressure can result in tough meat.
 So slow release is the best option here.